 As well as this, if you’re a data processor and have paid compensation that the controller is partly or fully responsible for, you may be entitled to claim back the relevant damages from the controller themselves if you have a contract in place that states this.
 This area of claims is where cyber or professional indemnity insurance can come in handy, although you’ll always need to match the policy to your activities.

 If you’re a controller

 All controllers are by nature also processors and therefore subject to the same basic requirements.
 As a controller, the GDPR places obligations on you and your business to ensure any contracts you have with processors are compliant.
 Take a look at the section for processors above – it may be worth checking that their security measures and processes are GDPR-compliant before signing or renewing any contract.

 Are you inside the EU?

-The GDPR applies to businesses that process personal data of any EU citizens, so far regardless of developments with Brexit.
+The GDPR applies to businesses established in the EU that process personal data of any EU citizens, so far regardless of developments with Brexit.
 It also applies to organisations outside the EU which offer goods or services inside the EU.

 How can I check my suppliers are GDPR-compliant?

 Working with GDPR-compliant suppliers and contractors will reduce the risk of being impacted by a data breach, and any consequent fines and claims.